tariqs26/neuro/README.md

 ### Future Improvements

 - Add a feature to save previous quizzes in local storage so that they can be accessed later.
+- Light mode, and auto dark mode based on the user's system settings.

 ## To Get Started